ajose3/COMP2003-2020-W/README.md

 Finlay Williams<br>
 Jack Babbe <br>

-<h2>What you will find in this repository:<h2>
+<h2>What you will find in this repository:</h2>

-  - Admin Interface (Folder) - contains up to date code used to develop the admin interface<br>
+* Admin Interface (Folder) - contains up to date code used to develop the admin interface
-  - Diagrams (Folder) - contains a wireframe documents.
-Also, has all the diagrams in the interim report<br>
+* Diagrams (Folder) - contains a wireframe documents.
+Also, has all the diagrams in the interim report
-  - MobileApp (Folder) - contains up to date code used to develop the mobile app<br>
+* MobileApp (Folder) - contains up to date code used to develop the mobile app
-  - Blogs.txt - contains up to date weekly blog posts <br>
+* Blogs.txt - contains up to date weekly blog posts
-  - Database.txt - contains up to date code used in databases. e.g. CREATE TABLE, Stored Procedures, Triggers<br>
+* Database.txt - contains up to date code used in databases. e.g. CREATE TABLE, Stored Procedures, Triggers